Detailed guidelines for these contests are distributed by the Classics Department each year. Contact a faculty member if you have any questions.

 Bernice L. Fox Classics Writing Contest

 This contest is open to any student enrolled full-time in high school anywhere in the world during the current school year.
 An award of $250 will be given to the author of the best entry, which may take the form of a short story, essay, play, poem, or original literary work of any other sort.
-The topic of the contest changes each year; for 2022, participants are challenged to conceive of a nostos (“return”) that draws upon classical nostoi.
+The topic of the contest changes each year; for 2024, participants are asked to work with a theme of “Olympians as Olympians, Achieving in Unconventional Ways”

 The Fox Classics Writing contest was established in 1985 by Dr. Tom Sienkewicz and the Classics Department at Monmouth College to honor Bernice L. Fox, to promote the study of Latin and the Classics in high schools, and to recognize the good work of high school students.